close

 • Flight from Kathmandu to Lhasa.

-• All (4 Nights) hotel accommodations are in Kathmandu at 4 star deluxe hotels on double/twin/triple sharing basis.
+• All (4 Nights) hotel accommodations in Kathmandu at 4 star deluxe hotels on double/twin/triple sharing basis.

 • Nepali team leader, kitchen staff, and supporting team.